-Certain economic circumstances (changes in exchange rates, interest rates, willingness to finance, taxation, etc.) may have an impact on TR's business and results.
+Certain economic circumstances (changes in exchange rates, interest rates, willingness to finance, taxation, etc.) may have an impact on the business and financial results of Técnicas Reunidas.

 Periods of volatility of economic variables derived from geopolitical tensions.

 High weight in our clients' decisions of the entities or organizations that finance their investments.